 Officials responding to a pedestrian struck on Government street, one in critical condition

-BATON ROUGE- Authorities are responding to a pedestrian stuck on Government street.
+BATON ROUGE- Authorities are responding to a pedestrian struck on Government street.

 The wreck happened around 5:30 p.m.
 Sunday at 402 Government Street.
 Officials say the person is in critical condition.